mepland/chance_of_showers/README.md

 `pigpio` is necessary to interface with the GPIO ports and must also be enabled via a [daemon](https://gpiozero.readthedocs.io/en/latest/remote_gpio.html)
 * Enable SPI, I2C, and Remote GPIO via `raspi-config`.
 * Prevent the [WiFi from powering off](https://desertbot.io/blog/headless-raspberry-pi-4-ssh-wifi-setup-64-bit-mac-windows).
+* It is recommended to [install](https://pimylifeup.com/raspberry-pi-log2ram) [`log2ram`](https://github.com/azlux/log2ram) to avoid unnecessary writes to the SD card, prolonging the card's lifetime.

 ```bash
 # Install tmux and pigpio